For more than 30 years, our company has been committed to addressing the global challenge of the HIV epidemic.

 With over 35 million people infected and 2 million new infections each year globally, the challenges of HIV are vast, impacting both developed and developing countries.
 These challenges include scientific, behavioral and programmatic aspects that continue to change as the epidemic evolves.

-Since 1985, we’ve been engaged in research and development efforts in both HIV prevention and treatment of HIV.
+Since 1985, we’ve been engaged in research and development (R&D) efforts in both prevention and treatment of HIV.
 These efforts continue today.
 But research is just one part of our comprehensive strategy to address unmet needs in combatting HIV.

 Our company has also sought to make a difference in the fight against HIV through efforts to enhance access to our HIV medicines, particularly in the developing world, and through partnerships that seek to strengthen health systems to better deliver prevention and treatment services.
-Clearly, the need is too great for any one stakeholder to address, requiring coordinated efforts among many.
+Clearly, the need is too great for any one stakeholder to address, requiring coordinated efforts among many organizations.

 We have seen that increasing access requires a broad, comprehensive approach.
 Consequently, we are committed to improving patient access through expanded availability, enhanced access strategies and multi-sectoral partnerships.